 Saw Kori Bustard (2), a group of Crested Kouran (I believe), lots of Ant-eating Chats on termite mounds.
 Rock Kestrels were common and very nice to have Fiery-winged Nightjars singing by our braai nearly every night.

 We would hear Black-backed Jackals in the mornings—black-headed orioles around the house with Acacia Barbets and African Hoopoes.

 Saw plenty of Glossy Starlings.
-What a beautiful bird in the sun, looking like it was plated in blue chrome, bright red eyes.
+What a beautiful bird in the sun, looking like it was plated in blue chrome, with bright red eyes.

 Springbok Hunting Area

 There were large draws that you could easily miss animals, so driving to all points was helpful.
-We ended up in an area where the land flattened out below a large and long ridge, lots of common springbuck, and saw white, black, and copper springbuck.
-Common was on my list, and I really wanted the real deal South African national animal.
+We ended up in an area where the land flattened out below a large and long ridge, with lots of common springbucks, and saw white, black, and copper springbuck.
+Common was on my list, and I really wanted the real deal of South African national animal.
 We just started walking to see what was out and about.

 Seemingly every animal had a comfort level, and at 500 yards, they became very alert.
 At around 400 yards out, they started moving.
 We tried angling towards a good candidate, but off he went.
 The next one was a little more cooperative.
 We angled left but seemed to maintain the same distance, over 400 yards.